iml130/sola/minhton/docs/algorithms/index.md

 A side effect of MINHTON's complete balance is that there is only one valid position at each time for a joining or leaving node.
 If a node wants to join it is inserted right next to the node with the highest number on the level farthest from the root.
 When the last level is already filled, it is necessary to create a new level below it.
-The leave process works equivalent, whereas only the last node of the tree (highest number on the last level) can leave.
+The leave process works equivalently, whereas only the last node of the tree (the highest number on the last level) can leave.

 This algorithm is also capable of handling concurrent operations like multiple leave requests at once.